hathibelagal-dev/instantpolyglot/docs/eng/Slovenian.md

 Slovenian has a rich literary tradition dating back to the 16th century.
 Some key figures in Slovenian literature include:

 1. France Prešeren (1800-1849): Considered the greatest Slovenian poet.
-His poem "Zdravljica" is now the national anthem.
+His poem “Zdravljica” is now the national anthem.

 2. Ivan Cankar (1876-1918): A prominent modernist writer known for his critical portrayal of Slovenian society.